-- A. GENERAL NOTES - A. All boats participating in a V&H regatta must be safety inspected at each event and will comply with Article IV Equipment.
+- A. All boats participating in a V&H regatta are required to undergo a safety inspection at each event and must comply with Article IV Equipment.
 Boats and/or drivers found in noncompliance with these by-laws will not be allowed to participate in in-water activities.
 The V&H Inspector shall prohibit use of any equipment he/she deems unfit for service.
 When approved a V&H Safety Inspection sticker will be attached to the boat. - B. An approved V&H safety checklist will record any discrepancy found at the first event, or any other event thereafter.
 The safety inspector will classify the problem as follows: 1.
-Level 1 Discrepancy found allowed to launch by call of safety inspector for inwater activities but must be corrected for the next event.

-2..
-Level 2 - Discrepancy found - not allowed to launch for in-water activities and must be corrected for the next event.
+Level 1 Discrepancy found allowed to launch by call of safety inspector for inwater activities but must be corrected for the next event. - 2.
+Level 2 Discrepancy found not allowed to launch for in-water activities and must be corrected for the next event.
 Any discrepancies found on a particular hull must be forwarded by the Chairman to the next sanctioned event site, and proof of correction must be demonstrated to the appointed safety inspector.
 The Inspector will remove the inspection sticker from the boat as indication of a Level 2 discrepancy.